Scientific Name

 Description

 The rules for Graptopetalum care are similar to those for most succulents.
-Container-bound plants thrive in a mixture of peat, sand, or other grit, topsoil, and a little bit of compost.
+Container-bound plants thrive in a mixture of peat, sand or other grit, topsoil, and a small amount of compost.
 Full sun is the best situation, but they will also grow in partial sun with slightly rangy results.

-These succulents are generally easy to propagate by seeds, leaf cuttings, or offsets.
-Any rosette that breaks off has the potential to root and start a new plant.
-Even a leaf that drops off will root below the parent plant and produce a new rosette quickly.
-The new plant feeds off the leaf until it shrivels up and falls off.
-By then, the new little ghost plant has rooted and sprouted new leaves.
+These succulents are generally easily propagated by seeds, leaf cuttings, or offsets.
+Any rosette that breaks off can root and start a new plant.
+Even a leaf that drops off quickly roots below the parent plant and produces a new rosette.
+The new plant feeds off the leaf until it shrivels and falls off.
+The new little ghost plant had rooted and sprouted new leaves by then.

 Learn more at How to Grow and Care for Graptopetalum.